 Drizzle the salmon with avocado oil and use your fingers to gently spread it around until the salmon is lightly coated in oil.
 Sprinkle with sea salt, garlic powder, onion powder, and paprika.

-Place the salmon fillets in the air fryer drawer and select the ‘Bake’ function.
+Place the salmon fillets in the air fryer (I use a Ninja Air Fryer) and select the ‘Bake’ function.
 Adjust the temperature to 400 degrees and the time for 8 minutes.
 After the 8 minutes is up, check the salmon for done-ness.
 Continue cooking as needed, until the salmon reaches an internal temperature of 145 degrees F.

 Serve with your desired side dishes and enjoy!

 Drizzle some fresh lemon juice over the delicious flaky salmon filet and enjoy with your favorite sides!

 I always love pairing salmon with steamed brown rice (or Coconut Rice if I’m feeling frisky!) and Air Fryer Brussels Sprouts, Stir Fry Vegetables or Roasted Vegetables.
 Italian Pasta Salad would be amazing too!

 And that’s it!
 This easy air fry salmon may just be one of your new favorite ways of preparing juicy salmon for the whole family.

 You can prepare it in bulk and save any leftovers in an airtight container in the refrigerator, as this is a great recipe for meal prep!